SengulC/gol-concurrent/README.md

-# CSA Coursework: Game of Life
+# CSA Coursework: Game of Life, concurrent version

-This is the Computer Systems A summative coursework as completed by Sengul Cagdal and Rahat Mittal.
+This is the Computer Systems A summative coursework's concurrent version as completed by Sengul Cagdal and Rahat Mittal.

 The full description of the coursework, task by task, can be found in the _distributed_ repository.